Martynnw/Blog/ReadMe.md

 # Martynnw Blog Samples and Demos
-This repo is for samples and demos from my [blog] (http://www.martynnw.wordpress.com).
+This repo is for samples and demos from my [blog](http://www.martynnw.wordpress.com).